CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### See also: SALI Alliance Intellectual Property Rights Policy - Draft 07 June 2018: https://salilegal.org/sali3/docs/SALI%20IPR%20Policy%2007JUN18.pdf .
 #

-#### Regarding our (non-Lawyer Chris) Part A observations on computational law relevance & usability of SALI LMSS for AALE Challenge, and possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion:
+#### For our (non-Lawyer Chris) Part A observations on computational law relevance & usability of SALI LMSS to AALE Challenge, and possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion:

 **Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**